 Disclaimer: The following article was written specifically in response to numerous questions we have received regarding an article by Kris Valloton called ‘4 Reasons Why Women Are Oppressed In The Church (And Why It’s Not Okay)’.
 As such, it is not our intention to provide an exhaustive treatment of this topic.
 We would point the reader to a number of other resources for a more in-depth study of the issue at hand.
 One such brilliant, holistic summary of this is ‘What’s the Difference?
 Manhood and Womanhood Defined According To The Bible‘.
 It is also not our intention to denigrate or judge any person.
 We do not know Kris Valloton personally and we are sure he loves God and the church, yet we have a responsibility before the Lord to hold fast to the teachings of Scripture and refute any teaching that is contrary to the Word of God.
 (Titus 1:9)

 With many religious leaders speaking out about the role of women in the Church, it is important to weigh up these claims against Scripture.
-There are many ways in which the kingdom of God stands in stark contrast with the kingdom of this world.
-Jesus prophesied that the world would become increasingly wicked before his second coming and we can see this happening in the world today.
+There are many ways in which the kingdom of God stands in stark contrast to the kingdom of this world.
+Jesus prophesied that the world would become increasingly wicked before His second coming and we can see this happening in the world today.

 It is no surprise then that as leaders in the world grow increasingly self-serving, corrupted and power-hungry, godly leadership should seem more and more foreign.
 This is not new or surprising, but what is surprising is how quickly the Church is being corrupted by worldly values and even criticising age-old kingdom values within the true Church!